 In her dissertation, Bunschoten argues that vanilla holds multiple cultural meanings.
 Vanilla is anything but plain.
 It shapes numerous moments across lives, politics, and culture.

 At the turn of the 20th century, the government enacted the Food and Drug Act of 1906 to regulate the federal standard for vanilla extract, stating it can only contain vanilla beans and must be labeled as such.
-Taste-testers travel across the country to enforce companies to adhere to this regulation.
+Taste-testers traveled across the country to enforce companies to adhere to this regulation.

 In the 1920s, as it continued to grow in scrutiny and popularity, new versions of vanilla emerged.
 It was referenced in songs, movies, and newspapers — and even a boxing match review.
 The term “plain vanilla” appeared.